Why cold thermogenesis? Because it’s a fundamental foundation for health and longevity.

 If your environment is more like mine here in Arizona, you have other options.
 The simplest strategy for me is wearing an ice vest (CoolFatBurner with GutBuster) while doing sprint intervals on an exercise bike.

 The convenience of wearing ice vests is nice.
-This is how I do CT.
-I can go about my normal day, at home anyway, without stopping to immerse myself in an ice bath for an hour.
+This is the simplest way to do CT.
+When I do CT this way, I can go about my normal day, at home anyway, without stopping to immerse myself in an ice bath for an hour.
 Ice vests also use freezie packets that can be stored in a freezer and reused, as opposed to using up 10-40 lbs of ice for each session.

 So get on with it already!
 And most of all, have fun with your new-found health and fitness!